- Track your orders

 1. What will you carry - and how often?

 Start by looking at the tools, gear, and equipment you use most.
-Do you need room for power
+Do you need room for power tools?
+Specialist equipment?
+Knowing exactly what needs to fit means you won’t end up with wasted space or a box that’s too small for your workload.

 Also think about whether your setup needs: